Green Flowers for Gardens and Arrangements

 Prado is a natural green carnation with very light, mint green petals.

 A new "carnation" is making a big noise in some circles.
 Dianthus barbatus Green Bell and Green Trick are not actually green flowers.
-These genetically modified Frankenflowers resemble a ball of bright green moss on the end of a traditional carnation stem.
-I wish I had a picture to share.
-But here is a link where you can see a photograph of Green Ball.
+These genetically modified Frankenflowers resemble a ball of bright green moss on the end of a traditional carnation stem (see below).